ThePenitentTextures1/KH1-Gummi-Manager/README.md

 Design Gummis are the Gummi Blocks introduced in Final Mix, which means they aren't available and may cause unexpected bugs in pre-Final Mix versions of the game.

-By default, Rare and Design Gummis don't get imported, and while it is recommended to leave their checkboxes unchecked so that you aren't locked out of chests containing late-game Gummi Blocks, the user always has the option to import them anyway.
+By default, Rare and Design Gummis don't get added to the inventory, and while it is recommended to leave their checkboxes unchecked so that you aren't locked out of chests containing late-game Gummi Blocks, the user always has the option to add them to the inventory anyway.

   ---To-do list: